 - Release baby turtles into the ocean and learn about sea turtle conservation at a local hatchery*

-- Work directly with an award winning and innovative Coral Restoration Project
+- Work directly with the award winning and innovative Coral Restoration Project

 - Snorkel and discover a colorful underwater world